How We Build One of the Largest B2B E-commerce Platforms in the World

 • DevOps engineer, part-time.

-This team has been diligently working on this project for several years, and together with the client’s representatives, we keep our finger on the pulse of the project, and we stand ready to adjust the team’s composition as necessary, responding to changes in the project’s scope.
+This team has been working on this project for several years.
+With the client’s representatives, we keep our finger on the project pulse.
+We stand ready to adjust the team’s composition as necessary and respond to the project scope changes.

 B2B platform project tech stack